Home Office

 2. The rate is $5 per square foot of the part of your home used for business.
 The maximum footage allowed is 300 square feet.
 This means the most you can deduct using the new method is $1,500 per year.

 3. You may choose either the simplified method or the actual expense method for any tax year.
-Once you use a method for a specific tax year, you cannot later change to the other method for that same year.
+Once you use a method for a specific tax year, you cannot later change to another method for that same year.

 4. If you use the simplified method and you own your home, you cannot depreciate your home office.
 You can still deduct other qualified home expenses, such as mortgage interest and real estate taxes.
 You will not need to allocate these expenses between personal and business use.
 This allocation is required if you use the actual expense method.
 You’ll claim these deductions on Schedule A, Itemized Deductions.